 In short, Black Hat SEO refers to tactics that Google does not approve of and can ultimately penalize a website in the long run.
-Black Hat is still practiced by some specialists because of its high-risk, high reward offerings.
+Black Hat is still practiced by some specialists because of its high-risk, high-reward offerings.

 White Hat SEO refers to practices that work alongside the Google algorithm rather than trying to trick it.
-White Hat tactics can take longer to see effects from but run absolutely no risk of penalization.
+White Hat tactics can take longer to see effects but run no risk of penalization.

 Black Hat SEO

 Black Hat SEO is a school of thought that focuses on high-risk, high-reward tactics.
-While for the gamblers out there this sounds promising, Black Hat SEO always eventually results in severe penalties.
+While for the gamblers out there, this sounds promising, Black Hat SEO always eventually results in severe penalties.

 Google’s algorithm is constantly evolving.
 Google uses an enormous team of individuals as well as deep machine learning to continually create an algorithm that searches out the best answers for search queries.
-This means that trying to “trick” Google has become increasingly difficult, if not impossible.
+This means that trying to “trick” Google has become increasingly complex, if not impossible.